 Money matters often give rise to tension among divorcing couples.
 Parents can differ on subjects such as child support, alimony, and other financial issues.
 Such problems can be especially troublesome if one parent has limited funds and is stuck with an unfriendly ex.
 Even small matters such as what toys and clothes are to be brought to the other parent’s house can lead to acrimony.

-It is important to not let your children feel guilty about not bringing things back.
+It is important to not let your children feel guilty about not bringing the things you purchased back from the other parent’s home.
 Regardless of the issue at hand, your children should not feel like they’re causing the problems between you and your ex.

 Recognize that you can control only what happens at your house.
-One way to deal with issues caused by losing new clothes is to wash the clothes you receive your children in, and dress them in the same clothes when they go back to your ex’s house.
-This way, the clothes stay intact and you need not worry about losing them.
+One way to deal with issues caused by losing new clothes is to wash the clothes your children are wearing when they arrive and dress them in the same clothes when they go back to your ex’s house.
+This way, you need not worry about losing the clothes you have purchased.

 Making the move from one house to another, regardless of the frequency, can be hard on children.
 When they reunite with one parent, it means they have to say goodbye to the other.
 Handle these transitions well to make things easier for them.